vikipernkopf/CheatSheet3.0/README.md

 Make sure that you read the section *Required Tasks*  in [ReadingAssignment.md](ReadingAssignment.md) carefully and to complete all the tasks listed there.

-Finally you can go through the questions in [SampleQuestions.md](SampleQuestions.md) to check your understanding and to prepare for the quiz.
+Finally, you can go through the questions in [SampleQuestions.md](SampleQuestions.md) to check your understanding and to prepare for the quiz.